D'atra Hicks: Life and career

 Hicks also provided vocals on Earnest Pugh's 2018 album The UnSung Hits Vol. 1 (EPM Music Group/ Entertainment One), which was produced by Cedric Thompson, Michael Bereal and Keith Williams.

 Personal life

 Hicks is the older sister of actress and singer Taral Hicks.
 No sources have either confirmed or denied that Hicks has ever been married.
 Hicks has one child, Diamond Grant, with actor Tony Grant.

 Divorce Court

-Sources differ as to the circumstances surrounding Hicks' relationship with actor Loren Harper.
-Hicks and Harper appeared married on Divorce Court twice, once in September 2010 and later divorced in February 2017.
-A source cites their marriage as fictitious, stating that it was a comedy sketch acting scene arranged for television for the launch of the Divorce Court series.